Loading...

 Who This Is For

-You read an article and want to hear the counterargument before forming an opinion.
-You hear a claim and want to verify it before repeating it.
-You value the person who changes their mind after seeing new evidence more than the person who never wavers.
+You read an article and want to hear the counterargument before you form an opinion.
+You hear a claim and want to verify it before you repeat it.
+You trust the person who changes their mind after seeing better evidence.

 You want depth without the time cost.
-You want multiple perspectives without the social media noise.
+You want multiple perspectives without the social feed around them.
 You want to understand a topic well enough to explain it to someone who disagrees with you.

-You are everywhere right now.
+You have been everywhere online.
 You have been waiting for somewhere to go.